-Last week I met with a sweet but very discouraged couple trying to hold on to hope for their children and
+Last week I met with a sweet but very discouraged couple trying to hold on to hope for their children and family.
+They had grown angry and disillusioned with each other over disagreements on how to parent through difficult issues and choices their children were making.

 I couldn’t help but remember a similar season when Glen and I quit talking and instead allowed an icy wall to grow between us.
 Just like this couple, many of our disagreements rose out of how to parent our children.
 Parenting is often fertile ground for conflict between two individuals who enter into this vital role from two different home environments and experiences.